betheden/hebrew-grammar/content/participle_passive.rst

 Function
 --------

-Participles in passive/reflexive voice are often used as an independent grammatical entity, although it can introduce relative clauses, like active participles.
-Passive participles are generally more limited in meaning than :ref:`participle_active`, usually functioning descriptively or expressing stative actions.
+A passive/reflexive participle is often used as an independent grammatical entity, although it can introduce entire clauses, like a :ref:`participle_active`.
+Passive participles are generally more limited in meaning than active participles.
 Passive participles are governed either by the main verb of a sentence or by the context; thus, they can express action in past time, present time, future time, or without any specified timeframe.